Why 5G is Safe: 5 Facts that Debunk 5G Conspiracy Theories

-There’s been circulation of an unproven theory that there’s a relationship between 5G and the COVID-19 outbreak.
-This stemmed from a video presentation released earlier this year, claiming that the Wuhan outbreak was directly caused by 5G towers being constructed within the area.
-The man behind the video is now on disciplinary probation from his practice and goes on to make another claim that radiation from the first radio towers caused the 1918 Spanish flu.
+There’s been circulation of an unproven theory that there’s a relationship between the 5G conspiracy and the COVID-19 outbreak.
+This stemmed from a video presentation released earlier this year, claiming that the COVID-19 outbreak was directly caused by 5G towers being constructed within the area.
+The 5G conspiracy theorist behind the video is now on disciplinary probation from his practice and goes on to make another claim that radiation from the first radio towers caused the 1918 Spanish flu.

 To make this very clear, these statements are false.

 First of all, 5G is on an electromagnetic spectrum, while COVID-19 is a biological disease spread by a virus.
 One of Canada’s top virologists, Jason Kindracuk, backed this statement with scientific clarity.
 (Watch the video here).
 COVID-19 is proven to be caused by a virus, SARS-CoV-2.
 The conspiracy that 5G radiation poses an immune-suppressing health risk fails to consider that a virus is contracted through droplets, not radio waves.

 On top of this, citywide 5G has been available in multiple places before it was introduced in China.
 While China did indeed launch 5G in 50 cities on Nov.
 1, UK carrier EE launched it last May (2019).
 Sprint launched broad coverage 5G in nine US cities the previous summer (2019).
 If it had any COVID-19 relation, we would have had an outbreak much earlier.
 Looking from the other side, Iran, one of the countries hardest hit by COVID-19, had absolutely no 5G infrastructure. (source: Ericsson)